The table below describes the stages to establish a trading account.

 Subject to the applicable designated threshold amount and minimum transfer amount (defined below), a lender and Fannie Mae may elect to exchange variation margin if there is a price differential on the lender’s open (unsettled) trades with Fannie Mae.

-A price differential exists if, at any time, with respect to a lender’s open trades with the Capital Markets Sales Desk, either party would incur a loss if it cancelled the open trades and entered into replacement transactions (i.e., there is a difference between the current market price and the settlement price of the open trades).
+A price differential exists if, at any time, with respect to a lender’s open trades with the Capital Markets Sales Desk, either party would incur a loss if it canceled the open trades and entered into replacement transactions (i.e., there is a difference between the current market price and the settlement price of the open trades).
 If a price differential exists, the party that would receive positive income from the cancellation of the open trades and entry into replacement transactions is “in the money,” and the party that would incur a cost from the cancellation of the open trades and entry into replacement transactions is “out of the money.”

 If there is a negative price differential for a lender’s open trades with the Capital Markets Sales Desk (i.e., on any trading day, the lender is “out of the money” with regard to the securities it has contracted to purchase or sell to Fannie Mae), then Fannie Mae may request that the lender wire cash to Fannie Mae, subject to the lender’s designated threshold amount and minimum transfer amount.